rsksmart/devportal-1.0/rif/gateways/dataservices/chainlink/node-operators.md

 * Edit the `truffle-config.js` to configure the RSK node RPC connection.
 * Configure the account that will be used to deploy the contract.
 To do this, save its private key on the `testnet-deploy/.deployerKey` file.
 Remember this account needs to be funded with R-BTC.
 * Edit the `testnet-deploy/migrations/2_deploy_oracle.js` and configure the `ADAPTER_ADDRESS` constant, setting the adapter's account address.
-This is needed so the migration script, after the contract deploy, can call the `setFulfillmentPermission` function on the contract to authorize the adapter address to fulfill Oracle's requests.
+This is needed so the migration script, after the contract deploy, can call the `setFulfillmentPermission` function on the contract to authorize the adapter address to fulfill the Oracle's requests.
 * Step into the `testnet-deploy` directory, install the dependencies and run the first and second migrations using Truffle:

 ```bash